dammyng/filed/Readme.md

 ## Limitations and Assumptions

-- A system in production should grant more flexibility with possible response
+- A system in production should grant more flexibility with possible response.

 - There could have more possible response than stated in the exercise documentation - the document does not provision for pending payments.

 - Payment gateway availability is returned at random.

 - Demo status are returned on every call.

+- This build uses in memory entity data storage.